staalmannen/APExp/README.md

 In addition, several patches from @lufia [x1, x2] to build libressl and curl (introduces pthread, include_next cpp support, etc) has been applied to the sources.
+- APE make has been replaced by a port of GNU make (version 3.82)

 **References**